MikePacey/Lancaster-HEC/docs/submit.rst

 ----------

-A batch job is one which can be run without user intervention (i.e. it does not require any input from the keyboard and does not send any output to the user's screen).
+A batch job is one which can be run without user intervention
+- i.e. it does not require any input from the keyboard and does not send any output to the user's screen.
 Typically a batch job will read any input it needs from a pre-written file, and send its output to files in the user's directory.
 The exact methods of doing this depend on each application.
 The majority